TCGV/blog/_posts/2023-04-10-the-burden-of-complexity.md

 * The <b style="color:gray">Team's Capacity</b> line is the maximum amount of effort the team is able to provide, which varies over time and can be influenced by factors such as changes in the product development process, team size, and efforts to eliminate toil [1].
 Additionally, reductions in the complexity burden of a project can unlock productivity, influencing the team's capacity as well.

 * The <b style="color:gray">Complexity Threshold</b> represents the point where the team's capacity becomes equal to the complexity burden.
-In this theoretical situation, the team can only allocate capacity towards servicing the complexity.
+In this theoretical situation, the team can only allocate capacity towards servicing complexity.
 Value delivery is compromised.

 Now that we have these definitions in place, let's review the two colored zones depicted in the diagram.